PeJiR/Calculation-of-employee-turnover-costs/README.md

-#  Calculation of employee turnover costs
+#  ✨Calculation of employee turnover costs✨

 Employee turnover costs calculation is the process of determining the financial impact of employee turnover on a business.
 It includes both direct and indirect costs, such as: